tanjera/infirmary-integrated/Readme.md

 - Early Decelerations
 - Late Decelerations
 - Variable Decelerations

+Infirmary Integrated also simulates features of an electronic health record (EHR) including:
+- Navigating drug orders and doses due on an electronic Medication Administration Record (MAR)

 Infirmary Integrated also supports full localization (translation) for the following languages:
 - አማርኛ (Amharic)